 Secondly, negotiation.
-Identities, because they are socially created, are always open to discussion; what it means to be male, female, young, old and so forth is constantly boundaries" of these identities.
+Identities, because they are socially created, are always open to discussion; what it means to be male, female, young, old and so forth is constantly changing as people "push the negotiated boundaries" of these identities.

 social control

 Socialisation represents a process through which a society tries to bring order, stability and predictability to people's behaviour.
 If a child is socialised into "a right way to do something", such as eating with a knife and fork, there must also be a "wrong" or deviant way (such as eating with their fingers) to be discouraged.